What to expect in pelvic floor physical therapy

 We'll also get into different types of assessments and evaluations.
 I'll start with a general health screening, strength testing, range of motion testing, and some movement screening.
 Don't worry, it's nothing to be afraid of or intimidated by.
 You will lead the way and you're always in the driver's seat.
 If you aren't able to perform a movement or you feel pain with a movement, it will simply be data for us to use during your treatment.
 This is all a part of the problem solving that is your pelvic health therapy!

-If indicated, I'll explain the use of an internal pelvic examination and you'll be able to decide whether or not you'd like to proceed.
-This internal pelvic exam is what sets apart a traditional physical therapist and a pelvic health specialist.
+If I think you may benefit from one, I'll explain exactly what an internal pelvic examination involves and you'll be able to decide whether or not you'd like to proceed.
+This internal pelvic exam is what sets apart a traditional physical therapist from a pelvic health specialist.

-An internal pelvic floor examination allows me to properly assess pelvic muscle function, tension, and coordination of the pelvic region.
-The exam is always in my private treatment room and much more comfortable than any typical doctor's office setup.
-My goal is to ensure you feel safe and comfortable during the exam.
+An internal pelvic floor examination allows me to properly assess pelvic muscle function, tension, and coordination of the pelvic muscles.
+The exam is always in my private treatment room which is much more comfortable than a typical doctor's office setup.
+My goal is to ensure you feel safe and comfortable during the exam (and honestly, at all times during treatment).

-During the internal exam, I wear gloves and use a lightly lubricated finger to gently examine the pelvic floor muscles through the vagina and/or sometimes the rectum if necessary depending on your specific condition and anatomy.
+During the internal exam, I wear gloves and use a lightly lubricated finger to gently examine the pelvic floor muscles through the vagina and/or sometimes the rectum if necessary (and agreed upon) depending on your specific condition and anatomy.

-I'll evaluate muscle strength, areas of tenderness or trigger points, muscle tone at rest, your ability to contract and relax the muscles voluntarily, and overall coordination of the muscles.
+I'll evaluate your muscle strength, areas of tenderness or trigger points, muscle tone at rest, your ability to contract and relax the muscles voluntarily, and determine the overall coordination of the muscles.

 I want to ensure your comfort and consent at every step.

-From there, we'll break down what a typical frequency of sessions will be (typically this is 1x/week) and an approximate estimation for length of time that we will work together.
+From there, we'll break down what a typical frequency of sessions will be (usually this is 1x/week initially but it is dependent on each individual) and an approximate estimation for length of time that we will work together.

 Common treatment techniques and approaches for follow-up sessions

-When you return for follow-up sessions, we will use a mix of pelvic floor techniques and general movement.
-This will help treat your pelvic floor concerns and also get to the root cause of whatever you've got going on.
+When you return for follow-up sessions, we will use a mix of pelvic floor and general techniques.
+This will help treat your pelvic floor concerns and also get to the root cause of whatever is going on.

 Manual therapy, exercise, and lots of education is what I like to lean on in my sessions.